questionmark/qm-oap-docs/src/model/a_result.rst

         7. Terminated by Proctor

-            Indicates that a proctored tests was terminated by the proctor, presumably due to a violation of the rules of conduct or a technical issue requiring the assessment attempt to be invalidated.
+            Also known as "Terminated" in some reports.
+Indicates that a proctored test was terminated by the proctor, presumably due to a violation of the rules of conduct or a technical issue requiring the assessment attempt to be invalidated.

         8. Reserved for future use